OrcaSlicer/OrcaSlicer_WIKI/material_settings/multimaterial/material_multimaterial.md

 Defines the geometry or pattern used when ramming material (for example a short line or dot on the wipe tower).
 The ramming line parameters control where the rammed material is deposited so it is reliably captured by the wipe structure instead of contaminating the printed part.

-## Tool change parameters with multi extruder MM printers
+## Tool change parameters with multi extruder

 These options apply to printers that use multiple independent extruders or hotends (multi-tool setups).
 When enabled, ramming and related parameters define a small, controlled extrusion on the wipe tower immediately before a tool change to ensure the outgoing tool is cleared and the incoming tool begins with consistent filament at the nozzle.
 Use these settings to tune multi-tool handoffs and avoid color or material mixing.